Skip to main content

 QR Codes

-You may consider including a QR code (choose the best from this list) with your name, email address and paper title.
-Please note that some of the QR code generating sites have started imposing a limit on the number of "hits" your code can receive daily (such as 50 clicks).
+In 2024, several Japan-based teachers recommended QR Code Monkey as their current go-to website for creating codes.
+Alternatively, choose one from this list.
+Please note that some of the QR code generating sites (such as QR Stuff) have started imposing a limit on the number of "hits" your code can receive daily (such as 50 clicks).
 Be sure to read the site's information carefully.

 Giving The Presentation